 </article>

-This code combinesarchiveDetailGet general information (title, description, body) andarchiveParamsLoop output custom parameters, building a rich page.
+This code combinesarchiveDetailto retrieve general information (title, description, text) andarchiveParamsloop output custom parameters to build a rich content page.

-Display custom parameters (expansion) on the category detail page.
+Display custom parameters (expanded) on the category detail page

-Not only articles and products, the "categories" of AnQi CMS can also have custom parameters.This is very useful in some special scenarios, such as adding a custom parameter called 'Series Feature' for categorizing a product series.
+Not only articles and products, but the "categories" of Anqi CMS can also have custom parameters.This is very useful in some special situations, such as adding a custom parameter called "series feature" for categorizing a product series.

-In the category detail page template, you can usecategoryDetailtags to get the custom parameters of the category.
-If your custom field name isseriesFeature, you can directly call:{% categoryDetail with name="seriesFeature" %}.
+In the template of the category detail page, you can usecategoryDetailtags to get the custom parameters of the category.
+If your custom field name isseriesFeatureThis can be directly called:{% categoryDetail with name="seriesFeature" %}.

 Summary

-The custom parameter feature of AnQi CMS provides great flexibility for the personalized display of website content.From background definition to front-end display, the entire process is designed to be very user-friendly and efficient.Whether it is to add professional information to articles or provide detailed specifications for products, reasonable use of custom parameters can make our website content more abundant and professional, thus better meeting user needs and enhancing the overall value of the website.
+The custom parameter function of AnQi CMS provides great flexibility for personalized display of website content.From backend definition to frontend display, the entire process is designed to be very user-friendly and efficient.Whether it is to add professional information to articles or provide detailed specifications for products, the reasonable use of custom parameters can make our website content more rich and professional, thereby better meeting user needs and enhancing the overall value of the website.

-1. Why am I using in the article detail pagearchiveParamsLabeling, some custom parameters are not displayed?
+1. Why am I using in the article detail pagearchiveParamsWhen labeling, some custom parameters are not displayed?

 2. How to add images or more complex HTML content in custom parameters?

-3. How do I define a custom field called 'Product Origin' and also display it on the product list page?
+3. How can I display a custom 'Product Origin' field on the product list page?

-Custom parameters are mainly used for detail page display.
-If you need to display them on the list page, you need to use.archiveListTagsitemvariables, and combine.archiveParamsto get the custom parameters of each list item.
-The specific method is, inarchiveListin the loop, usearchiveParamsand specify the current list item's ID:
+Custom parameters are mainly used for displaying on detail pages.
+If you need to display on the list page, you need to usearchiveListlabel'sitemvariables, and combinearchiveParamsto obtain the custom parameters of each list item.
+The specific method is,archiveListIn the loop, usearchiveParamsAnd specify the ID of the current list item:

 {% archiveList products with type="page" limit="10" %}